-6. If the serving LMF has indicated the PRU to an NRF during PRU Association, the serving LMF issues an Nnrf_NFManagement_NFUpdate Request service operation towards the NRF and includes an indication of PRU removal and the PRU identifier if PRU information was sent to the NRF.
-The NRF then removes the TAI associated PRU existence indication and further remove PRU information in the NRF for this PRU for the serving LMF.
+6. If the serving LMF has indicated the PRU to an NRF during PRU Association and if serving LMF does not have any PRU to the TAI, the serving LMF issues an Nnrf_NFManagement_NFUpdate Request service operation towards the NRF and requests an indication of PRU removal.
+The NRF then removes the TAI associated PRU existence indication.

-For the case that the LMF only sends TAI associated PRU existence indication to the NRF, the LMF indicates to the NRF to remove the existence of PRU(s) when all PRUs in a TAI have been disassociated.

 7. The NRF returns a confirmation response to the serving LMF.